Balooga/centos-vagrant-dev/README.md

 1. Ensure that the dependencies listed in the previous section are installed.

-2. Clone this repository: `git clone http://lcrook@usla-gitl-d001.dev.vubiquity.com/lcrook/vagrant-centos-7-vm.git`
+2. Git clone this repository

 3. `cd vagrant-centos-7-vm`